 Spring Branch, Texas, United States

-Time frame: Day 1 after establishing proximal humerus IO vascular access
+Time frame: Day 1, within 30 minutes of establishing proximal humerus intraosseous (IO) vascular access

-Time frame: Day 1 after establishing proximal humerus IO vascular access and peripheral venous access
+Time frame: Day 1 within 30 minutes after establishing proximal humerus IO vascular access and peripheral venous access

-The secondary objectives for this study is to evaluate the infusion pathway from the proximal humerus.
-Secondary Endpoint will be time in seconds for fluid delivery from the proximal humerus to the heart, using visualization of contrast injection under fluoroscopy.
+time measured in seconds for fluid delivery from the proximal humerus intraosseous site to the heart, using visualization of contrast injection under fluoroscopy.

-Time frame: Day 1 after establishing proximal humerus intraosseous vascular access
+Time frame: Day 1 within 1 hour after establishing proximal humerus intraosseous vascular access

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.